BUILDING THE APP HEADER & LOGOUT

 Here are the options we’ll add to our cookie.

-• We’ll set the httpOnly flag to true to ensure the cookie is not to be accessible by client-side JavaScript.
-This helps counters XSS attacks.
+to ensure the cookie is not to be accessible by client-side JavaScript.
+This helps counters XSS attacks. - We’ll set the

-• We’ll set the sameSite flag to true to ensure the cookie is not sent with cross-site requests.
-This is available in most modern browsers and helps prevent CSRF attacks.
+to ensure the cookie is not sent with cross-site requests.
+This is available in most modern browsers and helps prevent CSRF attacks. - The

-• The signed property will help ensure the cookie is not tampered with by creating an HMAC of the value and base64 encoding it.
-We’ll set the signed property to true as well.
+property will help ensure the cookie is not tampered with by creating an HMAC of the value and base64 encoding it.
+We’ll set thesigned

 const cookieOptions = {